Jonathan Schoop Player Props: Tigers vs. Rangers

-After batting .217 with a double, three walks and two RBI in his past 10 games, Jonathan Schoop and the Detroit Tigers take on the Texas Rangers (who will start Martin Perez) at 8:05 PM ET on Tuesday.
+After hitting .231 with a double, three walks and two RBI in his past 10 games, Jonathan Schoop and the Detroit Tigers take on the Texas Rangers (who will hand the ball to Dane Dunning) at 8:05 PM ET on Wednesday.

-In his previous game he had a hitless performance (0-for-2 with an RBI) against the Rangers.
+In his most recent game he had a one-hit showing (1-for-4) against the Rangers.

 Jonathan Schoop Game Info & Props vs. the Rangers